Support Investment in America’s Sanctuaries and Monuments in 2022

 As the national non-profit partner and chief advocate for America’s national marine and Great Lakes sanctuaries, the National Marine Sanctuary Foundation is connecting Americans to these treasured places, galvanizing grassroots communities that depend upon these places, and mobilizing passionate citizens to be a voice for and take actions in support of national marine sanctuaries.

-For Fiscal Year 2021, join the National Marine Sanctuary Foundation in urging Congress to prioritize public investment in national marine sanctuaries at no less than $66.5 million.
+For Fiscal Year 2022, join the National Marine Sanctuary Foundation in urging Congress to prioritize public investment in national marine sanctuaries and marine national monuments at no less than $93.5 million.
 This investment builds up to the 50th anniversary of the National Marine Sanctuaries Act in 2022 by providing the resources needed to:

 - Strengthen community engagement across the National Marine Sanctuary System;